 Once upon a time

 . . . it was tradition to begin a story with those words.
-Today’s reader will accept that opening only for a certain type of story.
+Today’s reader wants to be hooked.
+The reader will accept that “once upon a time” opening only for a certain type of story.
 Regardless of the genre or style of fiction, the beginning of the book is critical.
 Often readers will open a book and read the first few paragraphs before deciding to spend their time on the story.
-If the first lines of the book make the reader go ‘bleh ‘ the book is put down and never opened again.
-If the opening lines hook the reader, the reader is entertained for hours.
+If the first lines of the book make the reader go ‘bleh,’ she puts the book down and never opens it again.
+If the opening lines hook the reader, the reader enjoys the book for hours.

-Arbitrarily define the opening of the story as the first 100 words, here are the hooks of two of my favorite books.
+Arbitrarily defining the opening of the story as the first 100 words, here are the hooks of two of my favorite books.

 Dune by Frank Herbert, Ace Books 1965

 In the weeks before their departure to Arrakis, when all the final scurrying about had reached a nearly unbearable frenzy, an old crone came to visit the mother of the boy, Paul.

 It was a warm night at Castle Caladan, and the ancient pile of stone that had served the Atreides family as home for twenty-six generations bore that cooled-sweat feeling it acquired before a change in the weather.
 The old woman was let in by the side door down the vaulted passage by Paul’s room and she was allowed a moment to peer in at him where he lay in his bed.

 In three lines of Dune, Herbert has given us a location, a life-changing event, the main character, and a mysterious presence.
 He created tension, a sense of foreboding, and a sense that something momentous is about to happen.

 Catch the rhythm, the cadence of his words.
 Pay attention to the sound and feel of the words: Arrakis, scurrying, crone, Castle Caladan, ancient, Atreides.

 Notice it’s final scurrying and unbearable frenzy.
 Did you catch the references to change?
 Are you hooked?
 I sure am.